Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Results

 \section{Results}

-\textbf{Evaluation metrics}.
-We employed the Accuracy metric to evaluate models on multiple-choice benchmarks, including DarijaMMLU, DarijaHellaSwag, Belebele\_Ary, and the discriminative Sentiment Analysis task within DarijaBench.
+\textbf{Evaluation measures}.
+We employed Accuracy to evaluate models on multiple-choice benchmarks, including DarijaMMLU, DarijaHellaSwag, Belebele\_Ary, and the discriminative sentiment analysis task within DarijaBench.
 For translation and summarization tasks, we adopted the conventional BLEU \citep{papineni-etal-2002-bleu} and ROUGE-1/L \citep{lin-2004-rouge}, respectively.
 However, since these metrics are based on $n$-grams, they are not well-suited for assessing Darija.
-For example, the same word in Darija can be written in multiple ways ("How are you?" = "\<كيدير>" = "\<كيداير>" = "\<كي داير>") due to the lack of standardized spelling (e.g., code-switching, diacritics, agglutinations, borrowings), making these two metrics overly rigid in cases where slight variations still convey the same meaning.
-To gain a more fine-grained insight, we also included chrF \citep{popovic-2015-chrf}, which operates at the level of character $n$-grams.
-Finally, to capture higher-level semantic similarity, we also used BERTScore \citep{zhang2019bertscore}, with DarijaBERT as the reference model for summarization, and multilingual BERT\footnote{\url{https://hf.co/google-bert/bert-base-multilingual-cased}} for translation.
-All our evaluations were conducted in a zero-shot setting with greedy decoding.
+For example, the same word in Darija can be written in multiple ways ("How are you?" = "\<كيدير>" = "\<كيداير>" = "\<كي داير>") due to the lack of standardization (e.g., diacritics, agglutinations, borrowings), making them overly rigid in cases where slight variations still convey the same meaning.
+To gain a more fine-grained insight, we also included chrF \citep{popovic-2015-chrf}, operating at the level of character $n$-grams.
+In addition, to capture higher-level semantic similarity, we also used BERTScore \citep{zhang2019bertscore}, with DarijaBERT as the reference model for summarization, and multilingual BERT\footnote{\url{https://hf.co/google-bert/bert-base-multilingual-cased}} for translation.
+These evaluations were conducted in a zero-shot setting using greedy decoding, and some in a few-shot setting.
+The number of few-shot examples was chosen based on relevant literature and standard practices.

+For summarization evaluation, we also employ the LLM-as-a-Judge approach \citep{zheng2023judging}, where a model judges the preferred summary between a reference and a generated one, based on predefined criteria.
+We report the win-rate, defined as the percentage of instances where the generated summary is chosen over the reference.
+Detailed information on the judge model, prompt, bias mitigation, and selection criteria is in Appendix \ref{app:details:judge}.
+DarijaAlpacaEval employs the same approach as LLM-as-a-Judge, where we choose Jais-13B-Chat, the first Arabic-specialized LLM, as the reference.
+For these two evaluations, we applied the default sampling-based decoding.

-\textbf{Result analysis}.
-We compared Atlas-Chat with instruction-tuned models from the Jais series (including the \texttt{-family} models trained from scratch and the \texttt{-adapted} ones based on LLaMA 2), along with AceGPT, LLaMA 3.1, and Gemma 2 (our base model).
-Given that Atlas-Chat features 2B and 9B sizes, we extended our comparison to the closest larger-sized model above 9B when available (e.g., AceGPT-13B-chat), while included all versions with smaller sizes.
-The evaluation results are shown in Table \ref{tab:results}, demonstrating the exceptional performance of Atlas-Chat models across multiple Darija benchmarks and metrics.
+\textbf{Baseline models}.
+We compared Atlas-Chat with instruction-tuned models from new Jais series (including the \texttt{-family} models trained from scratch and the \texttt{-adapted} ones based on LLaMA 2), along with AceGPT, LLaMA 3.1, 3.2, and Gemma 2 (our base model).
+Given that Atlas-Chat features 2B, 9B, and 27B sizes, we extended our comparison to the closest larger-sized model above 27B when available, while included all smaller-sized ones.